Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/talks.md

 ## Seminars
 ---
-* **Jingshi Learning Centre**
-  *The Dual Role of Sentiment on Housing Prices in China*, Jun 2021
-  *Department of Finance, Central China Normal University, Wuhan, China*

 * **Economics Brown Bag Seminar**
   *The Contagion and Determinants of the Chinese Stock Market Bubble*, Nov 2024
   *Division of Economics, Nanyang Technological University, Singapore*

 ---

+## Invited Talks
+---
+* **Jingshi Learning Centre**
+  *The Dual Role of Sentiment on Housing Prices in China*, Jun 2021
+  *Department of Finance, Central China Normal University, Wuhan, China*